ArduPilot/ArduRemoteID/README.md

 ## Flashing

-To flash to an ESP32-S3 board use the espressif FlashTool from https://www.espressif.com/en/support/download/other-tools
+For initial firmload load, to flash to an ESP32-S3 board use the espressif FlashTool from

+https://www.espressif.com/en/support/download/other-tools

 If this is the first time flashing the board, you may need to hold the "boot" button down while attaching the USB cable to the USB connector marked "USB"